MarkPearlCoZa/Blog_General/_posts/2017-05-09-Graduate-Program.md

 * Working with candidates at hackathons
 * Pairing with candidates at Code Retreats
 * Interacting with candidates while they are "interns"
+* Interacting with candidates on graduate recruitment activities

 *Once a mentor has selected a graduate, the graduate joins the mentors team.
 It is important that the team is happy to support the mentor*